 An Agile Project Charter

 Any project can fail, and any project can fail for a seemingly endless array of reasons.
-Large complex projects sometimes fail because they are well… large and complex.
+In particular, large complex projects sometimes fail because they are well… large and complex.
 High complexity means more unknowns.
 More unknowns make estimation and management of budget, time, resource requirements, and a multitude of other factors extremely complex.
 The higher complexity of large projects implies that they have a higher likelihood of failure.
 Statistics seem to support this premise, but small projects also fail at an alarming rate.
 Certainly we can do better.

 The Standish Group published their groundbreaking report in 1995.
 The Study looked at projects ranging on average from about $434,000 for smaller companies to about $2.3 million for larger companies.
 The report revealed that of an estimated 175,000 projects worth about $250 billion, a staggering 31.1% of projects were cancelled before they were completed, 52.7% of projects cost 189% of their original estimates, and a mere 16.2% were classified as successful.
 In large companies, it was even worse with only 9% of projects delivered on time and on budget.
 With continuing advances in development tools and technologies as well as the adoption of PMBOK, Agile and the use of frameworks and methodologies like Zachman and TOGAF the situation seemed to gradually improve.
 In their 2006 report they stated that 35% of projects were deemed successful.
 However, in the “CHAOS Summary 2009”, the results showed a marked decrease in project success rates, with only 32% of all projects succeeding, 44% were challenged and 24% failed.
 Yikes!